 - Women who are pregnant or breastfeeding

-Check with your health care provider or local travel clinic.
+Check with your provider or local travel clinic.

 Malaria is a serious disease that spreads by the bite of certain mosquitoes.
 It occurs mainly in tropical and subtropical climates.
 Malaria can cause high fevers, shaking chills, flu-like symptoms, and anemia.

 If you are traveling to an area where malaria is common, you may need to take medicines that prevent the disease.
 These medicines are taken before you leave, during your travel, and for a short period after you return.
 How well the medicines work varies.
 You should also take steps to prevent insect bites.